adrianbr/bi_utilities/scripts/gaming/tenjin_dv_to_bq/Readme.md

 Edit the `credential.py` file

 ## Configuring the copy
-`table_load_config.py` contains an example config with some explanations.
+`table_load_config.py` contains the table config.
+If you wish to use a custom loading strategy or a query-based lookback, you can edit this config according to the examples from the config file

 This config is a list of parameter dictionaries based on which the copy is performed, such as the query or tablename, increment columns, bucket to use, etc

 ##starting the load
 Once credentials and config are finalised, start the load by simply running in your terminal